 Placement tests are designed to measure prerequisite skills that help us place you into the correct level math competency set.

 You will be asked to take a placement test if:

 - You are a new freshman student who has not previously attended college

-- You are a transfer student who has not completed a transferable college-level English composition and/or math course.
+- You are a transfer student who has not completed a transferable college-level math course.

 If you fit one of these categories but previously took placement tests for another UW campus within the last 2 years, you will not be asked to take the tests again.